Keezhur: Vivekananda Samskarika Kendram

-This is acting as a cultural centre of Keezhur.
+This acts as a cultural centre of Keezhur.
 Thousands of people in this region are readers of the library.

 Keezhur Sree Mahadeva Temple

 This temple is on the banks of Bavali river, where thousands of people offer their prayers to Lord Shiva.
 The eight-day long festival in the month of Meenam and Shivaratri are the main festivals of this temple.

 Transportation

 The national highway passes through Kannur town.
 Mangalore and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
 The road to the east of Iritty connects to Mysore and Bangalore.
 The nearest railway station is Kannur on Mangalore-Palakkad line.
 There are airports at Mangalore and Calicut.